Immons/Tools.ContainerRegistration/README.md

 ## Registration Rules

 ### Based on `ioc_config.json`

+`ioc_config.json` file should have build action set to `AdditionalFiles` and exist in project root directory.

 - **RegisterTypesEndingWith:** Automatically registers types whose names end with specified suffixes, such as "Page" or "ViewModel".
 - **ExcludedFromRegisteringTypesEndingWith:** Excludes types from registration even if they match the suffix rules.